Syntacticbutter/digital-library/README.md

 ## Filtering works

 Works can be filtered by work title, author, publication year, source, work type, and access status.

+Cited and related works can also be shown.

 ![Work filters](static/readme/work_filters.png)